phosseini/fact-checked-news/README.md

-# Fact-checked News Article Collection
+# Fact-checked News Articles Collection

 In this repository, we keep a collection of fact-checked news articles to make them easily accessible for research purposes.